What Is Hybrid Working?

 What if we could have everything we miss about the office (social connections, effective collaboration, reliable internet connection, too many birthday cakes) and combine it with the benefits of remote working (minimal distractions, comfort-wear-based work attire)?
 A hybrid model allows companies to pick and choose the best of both worlds.

-Hybrid working requires a modern, safe office designed with its workers and their output in mind, with measures in place to help workers stay happy and healthy (and as a result, work better).
+Hybrid working requires a safe office designed with its workers and their output in mind, with measures in place to help workers stay happy and healthy (and as a result, work better).
 Hybrid working takes the best bits of remote working and home working which, when planned and managed well, can hugely impact the output of a workforce.

 To avoid any confusion between buzz words, flexible working is an approach that supports employees and their needs.
 Remote working is a form of flexible working, where you can be based entirely outside of an office.
 A hybrid working model is the blend of office and remote work.